 I have personally apologized to Zathlazip for participating in the outing of her various identities...

 Many WisCon people refer to the incident as “The WisCon Troll.”
 This demonstrates at least two major problems.
-The first is that it conflates their mobbing with Zathlazip’s mockery.
-The other problem is this: a person who is obnoxious on the Internet is still a person, not a troll.
-Yet a WisCon member declaring “I want them (the SASS trolls, Zathlazip, and SA members alike) to lose their jobs, their homes, their families; they aren’t even human beings.
+The first is that it conflates all the events and posts and the harm all of them may have caused, with Zathlazip’s original offensive mockery.
+The other problem is this: a person who is obnoxious on the Internet is still a person, not a Troll.
+In particular I am thinking of a fellow WisCon member declaring “I want them (the SASS trolls, Zathlazip, and SA members alike) to lose their jobs, their homes, their families; they aren’t even human beings.
 I want them hurt.”
 Others continue to make similar statements.
 The level of damage to Zathlazip that some people call for is not in keeping with the level of damage that was caused by the whole constellation of events, let alone the level of damage that she herself caused.
 The WisCon community was damaged by a complicated culture clash resulting from the initial actions of Zathlazip, but we don’t believe that participating in the practice of dehumanizing others will do the community any good.
 Much of the language around The Troll is perturbing.
 As feminists we profess to care for all women and all people.
 When we exclude Zathlazip from the category of person, we are doing something wrong.

-Studies of mobbiing focus on the mobbed, but anyone who cares about a community that mobs should remember that mobbing damages the mobbers as well.
-Five years after the Salem witch hunts, jurors signed an apology:
+Studies of mobbing focus on the mobbed, but anyone who cares about a community that mobs should remember that mobbing damages the mobbers as well.
+Five years after the Salem witch hunts, jurors signed an apology saying:

 If ever we understand that “strong and general delusion”, witch hunts will end.